Checkmk

 Tip

 From the update to 2.3.0, changes are rolled back in the event of a failed update (Werk #16408).
 An update can fail due to an unexpected internal error, but also due to user input during the update process, for example by selecting the menu option abort or by pressing the key combination Ctrl+C. Only when the text Completed verifying site configuration.
-Your site now has version 2.5.0pX is displayed, will the updated configuration be active.
+Your site now has version 2.5.0pX is displayed, will the updated configuration then be active.
 Restoring the configuration does not replace a backup, but usually reduces downtime if something goes wrong.

 2.2.
 Checking the hardware utilization